Frequently Asked Questions

 Where can I find information on grafting or budding?

 The Texas Pecan Handbook includes instructions on grafting.
 You can purchase one through our online store at this website.
 You can also search the Pecan South index at this site for back issues containing information on grafting and budding.
-Also, Oklahoma State University has several fact sheets on grafting that you can access through the following link.

 http://aggie-horticulture.tamu.edu/fruit-nut/texas-inlay-and-four-flap-grafting/